Spec MX-5 Challenge Racing 2020

 How many drivers will be competing?

-Our objective is to have more than 50 drivers competing in Spec MX-5 during 2019.
-Each event should have 10-20 participants, with more than 20 attending the National Championship.
+Our objective is to have more than 50 drivers competing in Spec MX-5 during 2020.
+Each Marquee event should have 10-20 participants, with more than 20 attending the National Championship.

 What license(s) are required?